reefab/Projo/README.md

 ## Roomie

-Because it uses REST-JOSN as supported by many clients, I was able to integrate it into [Roomie](http://www.roomieremote.com).
+Because it uses REST-JSON as supported by many clients, I was able to integrate it into [Roomie](http://www.roomieremote.com).
 A configuration file is provided in the `Roomie` directory.
 Follow the directions in its official [documentation](http://www.roomieremote.com/faq/#customDevice) to activate it.